 In this squeeze page the word “professional” implies expert information, “free” conveys the no-cost nature of the offer, and “over 250,000 readers” uses social proof to convince visitors that others find the offer valuable.
 On top of all that, the two-field form makes converting a breeze here.

-Build an event landing page that describes what your prospect will learn at your conference or meetup, then make it even more persuasive by-dropping all the industry authorities you’ve invited to speak there.
+Build an event post-click landing page that describes what your prospect will learn at your conference or meetup, then make it even more persuasive by name-dropping all the industry authorities you’ve invited to speak there.

 Social media content

-Use both organic and paid social media methods like sponsored Tweets and Facebook ads to drive your audience to a landing page that offers contentevant to their needs, like Online Trading Academy does with this ad/landing page combo:
+Use both organic and paid social media methods like sponsored Tweets and Facebook ads to drive your audience to a post-click landing page that offers content relevant to their needs, like Online Trading Academy does with this ad/post-click landing page combo:

 In this Facebook ad, the phrase “learn the truth” and the word “secret” imply that by clicking, the user will gain some little-known information they can use to get ahead of the competition.
 “Free” in the description and on the ad image gets prospect attention by promising the resource at no cost (who doesn’t love free stuff?), while the reference to Wall Street implies expert insight:

-This corresponding landing page works well because it has no navigation menu for visitors to escape through, it displays company logos to boost authority, and it only requires a zip code to get started.
+This corresponding post-click landing page works well because it has no navigation menu for visitors to escape through.
+Also, it displays company logos to boost authority, and it only requires a zip code to get started.

-Here’s an example from Alpha 7 of how to use a video landing page to better describe your services in an understandable way:
+Here’s an example from Alpha 7 of how to use a video post-click landing page:

 Alpha 7 gets it right here by using a short form to convert visitors, including the word “free” in their CTA, offering to turn their prospects into experts who generate high profits like the pros, and using a bright color for their CTA button to attract attention.

 Webinars, webcasts, and online presentations